solarwinds/solarwinds-apm-node/README.md

 `solarwinds-apm` is unable to instrument modules.
 You can use it, just make sure to require `solarwinds-apm` first, e.g., `node -r solarwinds-apm -r esm index.js`.

-If you are using the custom instrumentation SDK then SolarWinds APM must be loaded in the code so that a reference to the SDK is obtained, like `const ao = require('solarwinds-apm')`.
-It is still be possible to use the command line `node -r solarwinds-apm -r esm index.js`; the require in the code will just get a reference to the results of the command line require.
+If you are using the custom instrumentation SDK then a reference to the SDK must be obtained, like `const apm = require('solarwinds-apm')`.
+It you  use the command line option to require `solarwinds-apm` (e.g. `node -r solarwinds-apm -r esm index.js`) you can access the SDK using `const apm = global[Symbol.for('SolarWinds.Apm.Once')]`

 ## Configuration